airdb/.github/profile/README.md

 ## Community Contribution

 > **Tip for new contributors:**
-> Take a look at [https://github.com/firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions) for helpful information on contributing.

-[https://airdb.wiki](https://airdb.wiki): Just for reference if you are willing to code with us.
+> Take a look at [https://airdb.wiki](https://airdb.wiki): Just for reference if you are willing to contribute or code with us.

 ### Contact